 In particular, the focus of the present consultation is on the licensing process, fees, exemptions and various requirements of the new streamlined licensing regime mooted in the PS Act.
 The proposed PS Regulations will also prescribe the considerations for determining whether an offer, invitation or advertisement being made or issued in Singapore constitutes solicitation for payment services, which is prohibited under the PS Act without a payment services licence.
 The full list of questions can be found in Annex A of the consultation paper.

 Click here to access the MAS Consultation Paper of 10 April 2019.
-The public consultation phase for the Sandbox Express will conclude on 10 May 2019.
+The public consultation phase for the PS Regulations will conclude on 10 May 2019.
 Click here to access our previous CNPupdate on the PS Act.

 This update is provided to you for general information and should not be relied upon as legal advice.